Plonq/bevy_panorbit_camera/README.md

 - Smooth orbiting motion
 - Works with orthographic camera projection in addition to perspective
 - Customisable controls and sensitivity
-- Works with multiple viewports and windows
+- Works with multiple viewports and/or windows

 ## Quick Start